 In 1987, the National Women’s History Project petitioned Congress to expand the celebration to the entire month of March.
 Since then, the National Women’s History Month Resolution has been approved every year with bipartisan support in both the House and Senate.

 Susan B. Anthony Award Nominations

 UNF students, faculty and staff are eligible for the award, which is given each year to one member of the University community who has made significant contributions to the women of UNF.

 Award nominees should be individuals who actively promote women’s growth at UNF, provide a positive role model for the women of UNF, work to improve the position of women on campus through advocacy and education, and exhibit qualities of leadership on campus.
-Nominees whose contributions may otherwise go unrecognized are particularly welcome, self-nomination are acceptable.
+Nominees whose contributions may otherwise go unrecognized are particularly welcome, self-nominations are acceptable.
 Current UNF Women’s Center paid staff are not eligible for the award.

 Eligible nominees will be asked to submit additional supporting materials.
 For more information, contact the Women’s Center at (904) 620-2528.

-2014 Susan B. Anthony Award, presented
+Susan B. Anthony Award

 Every spring, the University of North Florida Women's Center presents the Susan B. Anthony Award to an individual within the campus community who actively promotes women's growth at UNF, provides a positive role model for women on campus, works to improve the position of women at UNF through advocacy and education, and exhibits qualities of leadership on campus.
 Students, faculty and staff of UNF are eligible for the award.

 The recipient of the award is announced at the annual Women's History Month Luncheon, hosted by the Women's Center in March.